 Residency in Costa Rica _ Temporary and Permanent Residency

-When you plan to move to Costa Rica, no matter if you are going to retire in Costa Rica, plan to invest in a business or work as a manager of an international company, you will need to apply for residency.
+When you plan to move to Costa Rica, you first have to apply for temporary and permanent residency at Costa Rican immigration services.
+No matter if you are going to retire in Costa Rica, plan to invest in a business or work as a manager of an international company, you will need to apply for residency.

 To make it all easier to understand, we have decided to put it all together for you in a series of blogs.

 Note that those who purchase Costa Rica real estate can apply for Costa Rica residency as an investor now.
 Ask your American European real estate group’s affiliate about it.

 In Costa Rica, there are only two types of residency:

 - Permanent and

 - Temporary residency